Retention in Treatment

 What Works

 Research on what improves retention in opioid use disorder treatment is lacking.
-Despite limited evidence, some approaches have promising results31:
+Despite limited evidence, some approaches have promising results[iii]:

 - Provide services to address barriers to remaining in treatment, such as transportation and childcare.
 Barriers such as lack of transportation or childcare can make it challenging to access necessary services for engaging in opioid use disorder treatment.
 When logistical challenges are addressed, patients are more likely to attend appointments and adhere to treatment plans, leading to better outcomes.
 Additionally, reducing these barriers fosters a more supportive environment, encouraging patients to seek and remain in treatment consistently.
 Increasing telehealth options and mobile methadone programs can reduce common barriers to care and reach people in need across larger distances.